Planorbarius corneus: Description

 The 10-17 by coiled shell has between 3 and 4.5 rounded whorls with deep sutures, the last whorl predominating.
 The upper side is weakly depressed and the lower side is deeply depressed (flattened on the underside but spire recessed on the upper side).
 There is no keel.
 The shell is light yellowish with a brown, reddish or greenish periostracum, radially and spirally weakly striated.
 The aperture is wide and almost circular.
-The animal is brown or reddish.
+All species within family Planorbidae have sinistral shells.

 Together with a Lymnaea stagnalis snail.

 Eggs, not more than one day old, together with several feeding adults.
 The clutch is 12 millimeters long.
 Also, a snail's mouth with its radula can be seen clearly.

 The same eggs, two days later.
 Snail fetuses are visible.

 Young specimen, about 3 millimeters long.